 Hens’ insides sometimes make mistakes, resulting in double- or even triple-yolk eggs.
 Here’s how it happens and some associated egg myths and legends.

 A veteran chicken-keeper answers questions about a chance discovery of excess eggs, “singing” hens and how much feed is too much.

 No longer just a commercial egg producer, the Leghorn is experiencing a comeback as America’s favorite backyard heritage bird.
 Here’s all you need to know.

-In part four of this series, we continue alphabetically through chicken ailments, covering keel cyst, kinky back, Marek’s and Newcastle diseases, and nutritional disorders.
+In part five of this series, we continue alphabetically through chicken ailments, covering omphalitis, pasted vent, pox, rations, reproductive health, respiratory health and sour crop.

 Residents in this historic district of Tampa cherish and look after their wild chicken population as part of the area’s old world charm.